elmortem/assetfinder/AssetFinder/Assets/AssetScout/Documentation.md

    - Drag and drop any asset from the Project window
    - Or use the object picker field at the top of the Asset Scout window
 3. View Results: The tool will automatically search and display all references if Auto Refresh is enabled, otherwise click "Refresh" button
+4. Review the list of found references:
+   - Each entry shows the asset containing references
+   - Expand entries to see exact paths where the reference is used

 ## 4. How It Works
 Asset Scout solves a fundamental problem that Unity's native API doesn't address - reverse dependencies: